 - See the A/V technician or badge scanner attendant to find out which board to hang your poster

-- Each poster has been assigned an abstract number (example MP01-01, MP29-19) – you can find this number on the Conference Harvester or contact speakers@AUAnet.org
+- Each poster has been assigned a publication number (example MP01-01, MP29-19) – you can locate this number on the Conference Harvester or by contacting speakers@AUAnet.org

 - The abstract number should be displayed on your poster

 - Posters must be removed at the end of each session